 If you’re looking for fluffy pancakes with that lovely airy, delicate texture, flipping your pancakes or tossing them into the air is a sure-fire way to make sure that doesn’t happen.

-This recipe is generally great by itself, but if you want to jazz it up a little bit, here are three options (feel free to do something totally different if inspiration strikes you):
+This recipe is generally great by itself, but if you want to jazz it up a little bit, here are four options (feel free to do something totally different if inspiration strikes you):

 Double down on the molasses by creating a molasses-spiked maple syrup